jlelong/LaTeX-Workshop-wiki/Intellisense.md

 ### latex-workshop.intellisense.citation.maxfilesizeMB

-Defines the maximum bibtex file size for the extension to parse in MB.
+Define the maximum bibtex file size for the extension to parse in MB.

 | type    | default value |
 | ------- | ------------- |